awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 Follow the [Create a Spot Fleet request](spot-fleet-requests.md#create-spot-fleet) procedure\.
 To launch Spot Instances with a defined duration, for **Tell us your application or task need**, choose **Defined duration workloads**\.

 **To launch Spot Instances with a defined duration \(AWS CLI\)**
 To specify a duration for your Spot Instances, include the `--block-duration-minutes` option with the [request\-spot\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/request-spot-instances.html) command\.
-For example, the following command creates a Spot request that launches Spot Instances that run for two hours\.
+For example, the following command creates a Spot Instance request that launches Spot Instances that run for two hours\.

 ```
 aws ec2 request-spot-instances \